By Paul Scally

 Step 2

 Beat in the vanilla until fully combined.
-Next, beat in the honey (or maple or sugar free syrups).
+Next, beat in the maple syrup (or honey or sugar free syrup).
 Finally, beat in the cocoa powder

 Step 3